ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 With number and time axes you can additionally set the `count` property:

 - In number axes the `count` means the desired number of ticks for the axis to use.
 Note that this value only serves as a hint and doesn't guarantee that this number of ticks is going to be used.
-- In time axes the `count` property can be set to a time interval, for example `agCharts.time.month`, to make an axis show a tick every month.
+- In time axes the `count` property can be set to a time interval, for example `agCharts.time.month`, to make an axis show a tick every month, or to an interval derived from one of the predefined intervals, such as `agCharts.time.month.every(3)`.

 The example below demonstrates how the `count` property of the number axis can be used to reduce or increase the amount of ticks.